eske4/OdinSight/README.md

 ```

 ### Configuration
 At your home folder (`~`), create a `.games` directory.
-Add the required games (AssaultCube, SuperTuxKart, and Unigine_Superposition) with the specific versions listed in the project documentation.
-Other games should be installed via Steam.
+Add the required games (such as those listed in the [Supported Games & Compatibility](#supported-games--compatibility) table).
+Other games should be installed via Steam with the specific version written in the [Supported Games & Compatibility](#supported-games--compatibility) table.

 ### Running the Anti-Cheat